-They also serve as an advocate for the user, bridging the gap between the users' needs and all the other parties involved in the project like the development team and business stakeholders, while guaranteeing that the business needs are also met.
+Moreover, a UX designer also serves as an advocate for the user, bridging the gap between the users' needs and all the other parties involved in the project (like the development team and business stakeholders), while guaranteeing that the business needs are also met.

-The UX designer serves as a negotiator and also, with all the rapid evolution of technology, a reminder that these products are being made for people to use, so a humane factor is key.
+The UX designer serves as a negotiator and also, with all the rapid evolution of technology, a reminder that these products are being made for people to use, so the human factor is key.

 This question is not a simple question to answer.
 The roles of a UX designer vary, not only depending on the company for but also from project to project.

 Nonetheless, there are some key roles that are expected for a UX designer to perform.
 From user research, creation of user personas, outline the information architecture, design of flows and wireframes, creation of prototypes and conduction of usability tests, are some of the core responsabilities.